Labello Logo

 Labello LogoLabello Logo PNG

 The Labello logo exudes professionalism.
-Outstanding experts in cosmetology and biochemistry are engaged in creating ideal lip care products.
+Leading experts in cosmetology and biochemistry are working to create ideal lip care products.
 Therefore, the emblem looks smooth and soft, just like fabrics treated with balms.

 Labello: Brand overview